ckeditor/ckeditor4-docs/guides/dev/tests/README.md

 * you installed the latest version of [Node.js](http://nodejs.org/),
 * you have administrative rights &mdash; needed to install Bender.js globally.

-In order to install Bender.js globally, open the console and use `npm install`:
+First, you need to install globally the [Bender.js command line interface](https://github.com/benderjs/benderjs-cli).
+To do so, open the console and use `npm install`:

-	> npm install -g benderjs
+	> npm install -g benderjs-cli

 **Note:** You may need administrative rights to do this (e.g. `sudo`).